Africa EENI Global Business School

 4. Largest cities of Somalia: Mogadishu, Hargeisa, Bosaso, Galkayo, Borama, Merca, Jamame, Kismayo, Baidoa and Burao

-5. Somalian main economic activities: agriculture (65% of the GDP), livestock (50% of the export earnings), services and telecommunications
+5. Somali main economic activities: agriculture (65% of the GDP), transport, livestock (50% of the export earnings), services and telecommunications

 6. Somalia has the largest population of camels in the world